magento/devdocs/guides/v2.0/release-notes/tech_bull_setup-wizard-upgrade.md

 {% endcollapsible %}

 ### Fix `composer.lock`
-Magento's `composer.lock` file specifies a non-existent component type; this issue prevents the upgrade from completing successfully.
+Magento's `composer.lock` file specifies a non-existent component type; this issue prevents the upgrade with sample data from completing successfully.

 <div class="bs-callout bs-callout-warning">
    	<p>This step is required <em>only</em> if you installed optional sample data.
 If you did not install sample data, you can skip this step.</p>